 Order of Omega is a leadership honor society for members of Fraternity and Sorority organizations.
 Order of Omega recognizes juniors and seniors who have exemplified high standards in the areas of scholarship, leadership, involvement within their respective organization and within the Fraternity/Sorority, campus, and local community.
 Members are selected from the top 3% of students at each institution.
 To date, over 500 chapters have been chartered throughout North America, each sharing the common goal of recognizing the many outstanding student leaders at their institution.

-The Order of Omega Greek Awards Ceremony and Banquet is scheduled for Friday, April 19, 2019 at the North River Yacht Club.
-All applications for awards and membership are due by 4 p.m. on Friday, February 15, 2019.
+The Order of Omega Greek Awards Ceremony and Banquet is scheduled for Tuesday, April 14, 2020 at the North River Yacht Club.
+All applications for awards and membership are due by 4 p.m. on Wednesday, February 26, 2020.
 Completed applications should be returned to the Office of Fraternity and Sorority Life, Ferguson Center Room 2512.
-For questions or concerns regarding about the Order of Omega Greek Awards Ceremony or application, please contact Mac Gardner.
+For questions or concerns regarding about the Order of Omega Greek Awards Ceremony or application, please contact Mitchell Hauberg.

 Rho Lambda, the National Sorority Leadership Recognition Society, was founded at the University of Miami as a local group in 1962 under the direction of Dean Louise P. Mills.